I have been charged with a crime! Can I afford a lawyer?

 If you don’t have the financial wherewithal to hire a lawyer, it is in your best interest to find a way.
 If there has ever been a time in your life to ask friends, family, or employers for help, this is the time.
 Your job, future, life, and your liberty are on the line.
 At such a critical time in your life, it is not the time to shop for discounts.
-In the criminal defense world, you get what you pay for.
+You get what you pay for relative to defense lawyers in the criminal defense world.
 Hiring a cheap lawyer generally results in bargain-basement service and bargain-basement results.
-Considering the potential repercussions from a criminal conviction, you need the best lawyer you can get.
+Considering the potential repercussions of a criminal conviction, you need the best lawyer you can get.

 If this sounds callous or overly dramatic, it’s not.
 Your life and your future are worth more than the money you will save using a court-appointed attorney or discount lawyer who does not care about you and doesn’t have the time or resources to do everything possible to fight for you.